jwpinnington/APL_psa/README.md

 ### More context

-Capabilities of the provider
+Capabilities of the provider,

-### Align solution within business and IT strategy
+### Align solution within business and IT strategy of the client
+\
 VMOST

 | Initial | word      | Business/IT |